 - A. Foster care homes.

 - B. Home occupations.

-- C. Livestock grazing must be managed to avoid stripping the land of vegetation, creating erosion issues.
+- C. Livestock grazing- must be managed to avoid stripping the land of vegetation, creating erosion issues.

 - D. Minor utility transmission projects.

-- E. Non-livestock and livestock animals specifically listed in section 10-18-5, table 10-18-B of this title, in 40,000 sq. ft. lots or larger.
+- E. This zone has livestock rights.

 - F. Orchards and field crops.

 - G. Residential facilities for persons with a disability.

 - H. Residential facilities for the elderly.

 - I. Single-family residential dwellings, subject to the requirements set forth in this Article